 These convertible loans issued by the UK government may considered as a suitable option for those businesses that rely on equity investment and unable to take the advantage from the coronavirus business interruption loan scheme.
 The government have assigned initially a total amount of £250,000,000 for this scheme.
-It is expected to start in May 2020 and may open until September 2020.
+It has been started in May 2020 and open for applications until 30 November 2020.

 The scheme is issued in partnership with the British business bank.